 - Happily Married: To Carrie Preston.

-- Older than They Look: Look at him.
-He'll be 59 later this year (2013).
+- Older Than They Look: Look at him.
+He'll be 61 later this year (2015).
 And he doesn't look a day older than most of his Lost co-stars.
 You would certainly never think he was twenty-five years older than Evangeline Lilly.

 - Real-Life Relative: Carrie Preston plays his character's fiancee in Person of Interest.